hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 - Sexual Behavior
 - Drugs

-Overactivating this reward systems kickstarts a series of unfortunate events:
+Over-activating this reward systems kickstarts a series of unfortunate events:
+- Loss of control
+- craving
+- increased tolerance of sugar

+After sugar moves from our mouth and reaches stomach, there are also sugar receptors.
+These are not taste buds but they do send signals telling brain that you are full and t

 What happens in brain which makes sugary food hard to resist?